UT College of Veterinary Medicine to Host Workshop for K9 Handlers and First Responders

 “Because early intervention can provide a more positive outcome, we want to give the first responders those tools so they can administer life-saving treatment.”

-Friday, May 30, 2025, is designated for medical first responders, and Saturday, May 31, 2025, is for K9 handlers.
+Friday, May 29, 2026 for medical first responders, and K9 handlers.
 The conference includes refreshments and lunch and will be held 9:00am – 4:00pm each day at the veterinary college’s Teaching and Learning Center located at 2407 River Drive, Knoxville.
 Topics will include K9 Tactical Combat Casualty Care (K9TCCC), CPR, wound management and bandaging, IV catheter placement and fluid resuscitation, environmental injuries, toxicology for working dogs, and GDV (bloat).
 Participants will be able to practice various techniques on models.
+The cost will be $25.

-Space is limited to 50 participants each day, and the workshop is only available to K9 handlers and first responders.
+Space is limited to 75 participants and the workshop is only available to K9 handlers and first responders.
 Participants will receive a certificate upon completion of the conference.
-Registration is open and will close at 1 pm on Tuesday, May 27, or until it reaches capacity.
+Registration will open by the end of March and will close on Monday, May 18.
+However, please note the space is limited and registration will likely close sooner once our maximum seating capacity is reached.